 Vanitha Vijayakumar Gets Eliminated From Bigg Boss 3 Tamil; Mohan Vaidya & Reshma In Tears!

-Bigg Boss 3 Tamil, the show has gained the attention of the audiences has completed three weeks.
+Bigg Boss 3 Tamil, the show that has gained the attention of the audiences has completed three weeks now.
 On its third week, there were as many as 15 contestants inside the house.
-Among them, as many as 5 contestants were nominated to the eviction list in the previous week.
+Among them, as many as five were nominated to the eviction list in the previous week.

 Among the nominated contestants, the names of Mohan Vaidya and Vanitha Vijayakumar were doing the rounds in connection with the eviction of the third week.
 However, on Saturday's (July 13) episode, it was revealed that Mohan Vaidya has been saved from eviction.